sibawayhi/ReadersGuideZayniBarakat/README.md

 Reader's Guide to Zayni Barakat, a Novel by Gamal al-Ghitani

-Mostly and outline, so far.
+Mostly an outline, so far.
 See zbguide.pdf.

 This is intended to be the start of a collaborative work.
 Please read [The HoTT book](http://math.andrej.com/2013/06/20/the-hott-book/) to